 What about when we are thinking negative thoughts all the time?
 Or how about when we are thinking positive thoughts?
 What about when we are not emotionally charged to neither positive nor negative?

-Let’s explore how these affect our body and life.
+Let’s explore how these emotions affect our health and life.

 Positive vs. Negative